awslabs/aws-api-gateway-developer-portal/BUILDING.md

     - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)
     - [CloudFormation Linter (`cfn-lint`)](https://github.com/aws-cloudformation/cfn-python-lint)

+    If you have not used the AWS CLI or SAM CLI before, you may need to [configure your AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) as well.

+    You can feel free to ignore the Docker requirement for the SAM CLI as the build scripts offer a local development server to try your changes as you make them.

 2. Clone this repo to your local drive.

 3. Create a private S3 bucket for putting zipped lambda functions and zipped templates in.
 Note the bucket name for the next step.
 (This can be the same one you used during in the initial deployment.)